research-team/memristive-spinal-cord/reflex_arc/nest/protocol.md

 ![Figure](result40.0Hz_glu300.0_gaba-200.0_stat200.0.png)

 Figure 2.
 Generator rate 40 Hz.

-Spike from afferent fiber "II"
+Afferent fiber "II" excites interneuron "In" cause a spike.
+That has trigger hyperpolarization of membrane potential of motoneuron.
+Indicated in the graph "Moto".

-Spike from afferent fiber "Ia" at 20 ms triggers hyperpolarization of membrane potential of motoneuron.
-Indicated in the graph "Moto"
+Spike from afferent "Ia" at 20 ms excites motoneuron and triggers depolarization.
+Then at 33 ms "In" inhibits "Moto" and cause hyperpolarization.
+After 8 ms afferent "Ia" excites motoneuron triggers a spike.
+Next spike from "In" triggers hyperpolarization of membrane potential.

 Fiber "II" excites interneuron "In" and it inhibits motoneuron "Moto".
 Hyperpolarization arises.